Story of Orpheus and Eurydice

 That’s just the way I function.

-I read about old Greek tragedies on the internet, end up writing a poem about them, and then following up the poem with a big life lesson.
+I read about old Greek tragedies on the internet, end up writing a poem about them, and then follow up the poem with a big life lesson.

-In this article, I’m talking about the idea of love in one of the most famous Greek mythology tales, about Orpheus and Eurydice.
+In this article, I’m talking about the idea of love in one of the most famous Greek mythology tales, the love story of Orpheus and Eurydice.

 The Story of Orpheus and Eurydice

-Do you know the story of Orpheus and Eurydice?
+Do you know the love story of Orpheus and Eurydice?

 It’s an ancient Greek myth about two lovers.

-Eurydice was bitten by a viper which killed her.
+Eurydice was bitten by a venomous viper, which killed her.
 Orpheus followed her to the underworld, under Hades’ (the Greek God of death) rule, in hopes of bringing her back.
 Hades is adamant on following the rules of afterlife, but when his wife, Persephone insists, he gives Orpheus a chance.

 Seems simple, right?
 But it isn’t.

 Orpheus was asked to keep walking out of hell to the earth and the spirit of his beloved Eurydice will follow him.
-But the moment he let the doubt enter in his mind—is she even there or not?—the moment he turns around to glance at her, she fades back into nothingness.
+But the moment he let the doubt enter in his mind—is she even there or not?—the moment he turned around to glance at her, she faded back into nothingness.

-But even after given this chance of bringing his lover back from the clutches of death and the cruel Hades, he can’t ever live up to it.
+Even after having been given this chance of bringing his lover back from the clutches of death and the cruel Hades, he can’t ever live up to it.

 Because the fates would never allow it.